 What else can I do to help this injury heal?

 An aerobic exercise program will help improve the blood flow to the tendon or bursa.
-This helps reduce soreness.
+The blood flow will help reduce soreness.
 Smokers should quit smoking so more oxygen reaches the injured tendon.
 This will help the injury heal faster.

 If you fell or felt a sudden pull, you shouldn’t wait more than a few days before you see your doctor because it could be a torn tendon.
 Tell your doctor if your pain goes on in spite of a good treatment program.
 Or when there is weakness in certain motions of the arm.
 You may have torn your rotator cuff.
 This type of injury may need surgery.